 Hazardous Materials Training & Emergency Response Division

-The mission of the Hazardous Materials Division of the Lowell Fire Department is to enhance the health and safety of the community, its emergency responders, and stakeholders.
-This is accomplished by utilizing a systematic, proactive approach to hazard mitigation which recognizes the importance of training, risk assessment, and pre-planning.
+The mission of the Hazardous Materials Division of the Lowell Fire Department is to enhance the health and safety of the community, it's emergency responders and it's stakeholders.
+This is accomplished by utilizing a systematic proactive approach to hazard mitigation which recognizes the importance of training, risk assessment, and pre-planning.

-*All training development and delivery is in compliance with ANSI/ASSE Z490.1: Criteria for accepted practices in safety, health and environmental training.
+Note: All training development and delivery is in compliance with ANSI/ASSE Z490.1: Criteria for accepted practices in safety, health, and environmental training.